Get Schooled

 • Emancipated minor

-• Have court-ordered legal guardian
+• Have a court-ordered legal guardian

 • Have children or dependents and provide more than half of their support